-We operate a shared network, and it's important that all customer groups benefit from the presence of other customer groups - all customers should contribute to common costs.
+We operate a shared network, and it's important that all customer groups benefit from the presence of other customer groups - in other words, all customers should contribute to common costs.
 And taking a step further, all customers should contribute a fair amount toward common costs.